d-lazenby/order-processing-workflow/README.md

 3. Write the order details to a table.
 4. Notify interested parties (e.g. the customer) of success or failure of the order.

-The directory `lambda` contains the Python code for the three Lambda functions.
+The directory `lambda` contains the Python code for the three Lambda functions, which were enabled with a Python 3.12 runtime.
 The architecture is given below and the Amazon States Language representation is contained in `workflow.asl.json`.

 ![Workflow architecture](figures/stepfunctions_graph.png)